tedonaldsn/BGL2015-Visualizer/README.md

 # Build & Run Debug Version

-## System Requirements
+## Requirements
 * MacOS 11.0 or later
 * Xcode 8.0 or later

-## Steps
+## Get the Source

 1. Go to https://github.com/tedonaldsn/BGL2015-Visualizer/releases
 2. Download the source.
 This example uses the .zip file.
 3. In your downloads folder, double-click the zip file to expand it into a normal folder.

+## Set Up

-4. In the BGL2015-Visualizer folder, double-click the BASimulation.xcworkspace file.
+1. In the BGL2015-Visualizer folder, double-click the BASimulation.xcworkspace file.
 This opens all of the components of the project, rather than just individual subprojects.
-5. Set the Xcode scheme to BGL2015_OSX
+2. Set the Xcode scheme to BGL2015_OSX
+3. On the left side of the Xcode window is the "Project Navigator".
+Click on the project named "BGL2015_OSX".
+To the right of the navigator you should now see "General" information about the BGL2015_OSX subproject.
+4. The first section is "Identity".
+The second section is "Signing".
+If not already checked, click the check box next to "Automatically manage signing".
+5. You will now see a pull-down menu for "Team".
+Pull it down and select "Add an Account ..." and add your Apple ID.
+If you do not have an Apple ID, click the button "Create Apple ID".

+## Build
-6. In the "Product" menu, under submenu "Build For", select "Testing".
+1. In the "Product" menu, under submenu "Build For", select "Testing".
 Or press Shift-Command-U. All subprojects should compile without errors or warnings.
-7. In the "Product" menu, select "Run".
+2. In the "Product" menu, select "Run".
 Or press Command-R. The main sessions window should appear.

 # Third Party Code